-Mouse Lung fixed in PFA, Dehydrated in Methanol,
+Mouse Lung fixed in PFA, Dehydrated in Methanol, Embedded in BABB for clearing.

-MacroSPIM imaging of Autofluorescent at 1.2x Mag,
+MacroSPIM imaging of Autofluorescence at 1.2x Mag, tiled imaging

 Sample Mounting: We use a custom glass chamber which can be easily located and removed onto the microscope's stage.
 Samples are embedded in Agarose blocks and placed inside the chamber, in clearing medium.